YoussefSell/Email.Net/README.md

 now we have a message let's try to send it.

-### 2- EDPs [Email Delivery Provider]
+### 2- Channels [Email Delivery Channel]

-EDPs are what actually used to send the emails under the hood, when you install Email.Net you get an EDP by default which is `SmtpEmailDeliveryProvider` that you can use to send emails using SmtpClient.
+Channels are what actually used to send the emails under the hood, when you install Email.Net you get a channel by default which is `SmtpEmailDeliveryChannel`, which uses SmtpClient to send emails.

-we have also other EDPs that you can use, but they exist in a separate packages:
+we have also other Channels that you can use, but they exist in a separate packages:

 - **[Email.Net.Socketlabs](https://www.nuget.org/packages/Email.Net.Socketlabs/):** to send emails using Socketlabs.
 - **[Email.Net.SendGrid](https://www.nuget.org/packages/Email.Net.SendGrid/):** to send emails using SendGrid.